NCIOCPL/r4r-content/resources/resource114.md

     - doc: cbiit
 pocs: []
 ---
-Graphics user interface for single-cell genomics
+"SCGV is an interactive graphical tool for single-cell genomics data, with emphasis on single-cell genomics of cancer.
+It facilitates examination, jointly or individually, of DNA copy number profiles of cells harvested from multiple anatomic locations (sectors).
+Graphics user interface for single-cell genomics"